 Call our family law firm today for a free consultation

 If you need to modify your child custody agreement, contact a Long Island, NY divorce law firm that provides valuable representation at a low cost.
 Simonetti & Associates works to minimize the stress associated with custody battles and helps you protect your children’s best interests.
-Our main office is located in Woodbury, and we have a second office in downtown Manhattan.
+Our main office is located in Syosset, and we have a second office in Water Mill, NY.
 For your convenience, we offer flexible business hours, and we always return phone calls, even after hours.
 For your free consultation, call 877-385-2560 or contact us online.

 Request A Free Consultation